Treble Stitch Crochet Tutorial

-Learn the treble stitch in this step by step tutorial.
+Learn how to make the treble crochet stitch in this step by step tutorial.
 Wondering what “tr” means in your crochet pattern?
 It’s the abbreviations for the treble crochet stitch.

 This tutorial will show you how to crochet the treble crochet stitch.
 The step by step tutorial includes photos and a video tutorial demonstrating the stitch.